 4. Jana S.

-Fruit and vegetable constitute an important source of energy and nutrients for humans.
-According to the World Health Organisation intake of at least five servings of fruit and vegetable (approximately 400 g) per day is recommended for prevention of noncommunicable diseases and micronutrients deficiences.
-The objective of the present study was to specify eating habits, especially fruit and vegetable consumption, in Roma population.
-Also attitudes to fruit and vegetable consumption and knowledge about recommended daily ammount and nutrients content was observed.
-The study was conducted across the Southern Moravian region, Czech Republic, on a sample of 102 individuals with using questionnaire method.
-Fruit and vegetable consumption was insufficient.
-Only 16 % of individuals consumed fruit and vegetable at least once a day.
-Recommended fruit and vegetable daily ammount didn't know 80 % of individuals.
-According to 50 % of individuals fruit and vegetable was a good source of proteins.
-The results of this study might help promote more focused action on the education in Roma population about healthy eating habits with the health impact of sufficient fruit and vegetable daily consumption.
+Fruit and vegetables constitute an important source of energy and nutrients for humans.
+According to the World Health Organisation intake of at least five servings of fruit and vegetables (approximately 400 g) per day is recommended for prevention of noncommunicable diseases and micronutrients deficiences.
+The objective of the present study was to specify eating habits, especially fruit and vegetable consumption, in the Roma population in the Southern Moravian region.
+Within this attitudes to fruit and vegetable consumption and knowledge about recommended daily amount and nutrient content were observed.
+The study was conducted across the Southern Moravian region, Czech Republic, with a sample of 102 individuals using a questionnaire method.
+The results revealed that fruit and vegetable consumption was insufficient.
+Only 16 % of individuals consumed fruit and vegetables at least once a day.
+The recommended fruit and vegetable daily amount was unknown to 80 % of individuals.
+According to 50 % of individuals fruit and vegetables are a good source of protein.
+The results of this study might help promote more focused action on education in the Roma population about healthy eating habits with the health impact of sufficient daily consumption of fruit and vegetables.

 Key words: nutrition, fruit, vegetable, Roma population